The Best Ways to Do Cyber Resilience Training

 - Cybersecurity is the strategies and tactics used to protect a company’s digital systems and data.
 An active cybersecurity policy prevents criminals from gaining access to your servers initially.

-- Cyber resilience is the quick and meticulous response your organization employs once a breach occurs.
+- Cyber resilience is your organization’s quick and meticulous response once a breach occurs.
 Providing excellent cyber resiliency training means your business can withstand and recover from the effects of a cyberattack when it seeps through your first-line defenses.

 How important is cyber resilience?

 Both cyber resilience and cybersecurity are necessary for modern businesses.
-We have all heard about major data breaches at companies like Equifax, Yahoo, Sony, and Facebook.
+We have all heard about major data breaches at companies like T-Mobile, MailChimp, Uber, and MediBank.

 And trust us – if it can happen to them, it can happen to you.

 Even smaller businesses are in the crosshairs.
-Many small businesses claimed they were victims of cybersecurity attacks in 2018.
+Many small businesses claimed they were victims of cybersecurity attacks in recent years.

-Here is a list of the companies that were hacked so far in 2019:
+Here is a list of companies with notable hacks:

 No matter where you work, you can’t rely on merely preventing breaches.
-You have to keep your company resilient if you want to mitigate the consequences.
+You must keep your company resilient if you want to mitigate the consequences.

 Creating an effective cyber resilience program is one of the best ways to deter potential criminals from targeting your organization.